Dr. Bill Price – Dean

 Students Who Choose Undeclared Business as Their Major

-he purpose of an Undeclared Business major is to permit students who are interested in a business major to enroll in Upper Level Business Core Courses and hence explore their options before declaring a major.
+The purpose of an Undeclared Business major is to permit students who are interested in a business major to enroll in Upper Level Business Core Courses and hence explore their options before declaring a major.
 Students who choose Undeclared Business as their major may not take upper level coursework beyond the Upper Level Business Common Core until they have enrolled in a business major of Accountancy, Finance, Management, or Marketing.
-The advisor assigned by the Success Center to the College of Business and Engineering will advise an Undeclared Business major.
+The advisor assigned by the Success Center to the College of Business will advise an Undeclared Business major.

 Students Intending to Minor in a Business Discipline

-A student majoring in another field outside the College of Business and Engineering may elect to minor in Business, Accountancy, Finance, Management, Marketing or Entrepreneurship by completing 18-21 credit hours in the designated minor.
+A student majoring in another field outside the College of Business may elect to minor in Business, Accountancy, Finance, Management, Marketing or Entrepreneurship by completing 18-21 credit hours in the designated minor.
 Each minor includes at least nine hours of upper division business courses.
 Students pursuing a minor in a business field may take upper division business courses beyond the list of open business classes below upon completion of 54 credit hours in their major degree plan including ENGL 1301 and ENGL 1302 and speech, a mathematics sequence, and computer literacy as required in their major as well as any specific course prerequisites.

 Business Course Availability for Students not Pursuing a Business Major or Minor

-The business majors in the College of Business and Engineering are Accountancy, Finance, Management, and Marketing.
+The business majors in the College of Business are Accountancy, Finance, Management, and Marketing.
 Upper division business courses are restricted to business majors and pre-majors, business minors, Industrial Technology (ITEC) majors and minors, Information Systems majors and minors, and students who meet the entrance requirements for being a business major or business minor.
 Non-business majors, including business minors, may take no more than 25% of their undergraduate program in business.
 This means, for example, that a student with a degree plan consisting of 120 credit hours may not take more than 30 credit hours of business courses (Accounting, Finance, Management and Marketing).